Resume-Tips

 4. Work Experience

-- Give job title, company name, location (city/state), and date range
+• Details: For each position, include: job title, company name, location (city/state), and employment dates (month/year).

 5. Education